pruthviperumalla/Event-Recommender-System/README.md

 - **Support Vector Machine**

    For Support Vector Machine, we tuned the hyperparameter C which controls the regularization strength of the model.
 We found out the SVM gives the best performance when the regularization is set to around 2000.
 We also tried different kernels such as "Radial Basis Kernel", "Linear Kernel" and "Polynomial Kernel" and the model has the highest test accuracy when using "Radial Basis Kernel".

 - **Gaussian Naive Bayes**

    Gaussian Naive Bayes model gave the following result.
 We could not tune the parameters as there were no hyperparameters present.
 This was one of the reasons which discouraged us to use this method for classification.
 Naive Bayes gives equal importance to all the fields and does not discrimate betweeen the features.

 - **Ensemble Classifier**

-### 3. Generation of Recommendations
-To generate recommendations for a user, we consider every event from the given closed list and predict if user is interested in it.
-The list of events that the system classifies as interested are then recommended to the user.

-##  Experiments & Results

-- list all models

 - VALUES NEED TO BE UPDATED!

 | Model | Accuracy  | Fbeta Score  |
 | :---:   | :-: | :-: |
 | Gaussian Naive Bayes | 0.7204545454545455 | 0.2902155887230514 |